cs107-undefined/Undefined_AD/docs/documentation/usage.rst

 This is the recommended usage.
 The users can interact with the package at their discretion.

 We have published our package to the PyPI, so people can easily install the package via pip command.
+We recommend you use a Python version 3.8 or newer.

+Our package name on PyPi is ``undefined_AD``, where AD stands for automatic differentiation.

 Then, ``undefined`` provided easy installation by running this following command (Assuming your current directory is the working directory, which contains the wheel file):